EffiSciencesResearch/hackathon42/README.md

 ![alt text](assets/lungs.jpg "lungs with a drain")

 Because the training data was insufficient to distinguish actual collapsed lungs from chest drains – a treatment for collapsed lungs.
-Chest drains are visually far simpler than collapsed lungs and the two features were correlated, so the algorithm was able to perform well by learning to identify the simplest feature.
+Chest drains are visually far simpler than collapsed lungs and the two features were corelated, so the algorithm was able to perform well by learning to identify the simplest feature.

 Classifiers will generally learn the simplest feature that predicts the label, whether it is what we humans had in mind, or not.
 Human oversight can sometimes catch this error, but human oversight is slow, expensive, and not fully reliable (as the humans may not even realise what the algorithm is actually doing before a potentially dangerous mistake is made).